Holidays to Bahia Maimon serve up virgin sands, multi-coloured corals and so much Caribbean seclusion they should come with 'Do Not Disturb' signs.

 The beach is an 800-metre curl of pale virgin sand that shelves gently into the Atlantic Ocean, so it’s perfect for armband-clad children.
 The coral reef will appeal to snorkellers, and it almost comes up to the shoreline, saving you the effort of swimming out to it.
 There’s also a watersports hut serving up windsurfing, sailing, kayaking and body boarding.
 And bordering the sand is a beach bar that has chairs set among the swaying palms where you can grab an ice-cold drink or a bite to eat.

 For such a secluded retreat, Bahia Maimon still has plenty going on.
 There’s a parade of brightly-painted clapboard shacks on Caribbean Street where you can shop for local handicrafts or get a massage.
 And the entertainment is first-rate, packing in cabaret shows, Dominican live bands, and late-night discos.
-Plus, you’re only a 5-minute drive from Ocean World, which is an adventure park, marina and complex with the world’s biggest dolphin lagoon.
+Plus, you’re only a 5-minute drive from Ocean World, which is an adventure park and marina.

 Close to Puerto Plata